 As they were recording their second album to be released in 2016, they were featured in the "Right Side Blog" as Midnight Coffee and got selected by Squarespace to be part of a compilation album called "Music That Rocks", with artists that had a ".band" site.

 Rose did some projects on the side, like being a judge for the "Let's Go" Series ("The Voice" style contest) multiple times for Great Commission Church, and Background Vocals on the national soccer song "Viva Honduras" by Rony Pavon, which won first place and got them singing on the National "Tiburcio Carias" stadium in Tegucigalpa.

 Rose had an honorable mention on "Singers Universe" in November 2016 for her cover song "Black Coffee".

-Starting over in music and having moved to the U.S. in September 2016 (Nashville, TN) after living all her life in Honduras, Rose is ecstatic to start new projects and see what is to come now!
+Starting over in music and having moved to the U.S. in September 2016 (Nashville, TN) after living all her life in Honduras, Rose is grateful for the opportunity of starting new projects and see what is to come now!

-"Between exploring new genres like Blues-Rock, pop, soul, and writing new songs; I'm trembling, dancing, screaming, getting to explore a new country which I call my home now, and meeting new people every day.
+"Between exploring new genres like Blues-Rock, pop, soul, writing new songs with the amazing musicians in this community, and even collaborating with a children’s musical as a singer & translator of the songs and books (English-Spanish), I'm beyond happy to do what I love, getting to explore a new country which I call my home now, and meeting new people every day.
 This is my dream come true.
-I'm excited about today and can't wait to meet you!
+I'm excited about today and can't wait to meet you!” - Rose

 Rose Rodriguez (John Seigenthaler Pedestrian Bridge) Nashville 2017